calliope-project/calliope/docs/creating/templates.md

     ...
 ```

-Finally, inherited properties can always be overridden by the inheriting component.
+Finally, template properties can always be overridden by the inheriting component.
 This can be useful to streamline setting costs, e.g.:

 ```yaml